mgorshkov/np/README.md

 # About
-C++ numpy-like template-based array implementation
+C++ numpy-like template-based array implementation.

 # Description
-Implements two flavours of N-dimensional array in a minimalistic way
+Implements two flavours of N-dimensional array in a minimalistic way.

 ## Static array